RavoPL/islamic-quiz/README.md

 ### Features Left to Implement

-In the future I plan on adding a dynamic user review section that displays customer reviews, a carousel for banner images, resize various aspects of the webpage to fit better on-screen and look cleaner, as well as create separate pages for the Contact and About Us buttons in the navigation bar
+In the future I plan on adding a fully dynamic student grades system to function as an authentic leaderboard where you can input your results, which I couldn't do now as I ran out of time with my project.
+I've also been considering adding a descrete music player to be activated by the user that would play authentic Islamic anasheed with vocals only.

 ## Testing of the Webpage